Zach-Pate/Become-App/README.md

 ## Features

 *   **Date Selection:** A horizontal menu at the top of the screen allows you to select different days.
 The app automatically starts on the current date, which is centered and highlighted in the menu.
+*   **Repeating Events:** Set events to repeat daily or on specific days of the week.
+The app intelligently displays repeating events on the correct days.
 *   **Cross-Day Event Management:** You can now move events to different days.
 When adding or editing an event, a date picker is available to select the desired day.
 *   **Aesthetic Pop-ups:** The "Add New Event" and "Edit Event" pop-ups are styled to be more visually appealing and no longer take up the entire screen.
 *   **Add New Events:** A "+" button on the date selector bar opens a pop-up where you can create new events with a title, start time, end time, and category.